 Before allogeneic hematopoietic stem cell transplantation for cancer, the recipient first is given a conditioning regimen (eg, a myeloablative regimen such as cyclophosphamide 60 mg/kg IV once a day for 2 days with full-dose total body irradiation or busulfan 1 mg/kg orally 4 times a day for 4 days plus cyclophosphamide without total body irradiation) to induce remission and suppress the immune system so that the graft can be accepted.

-Similar conditioning regimens are used before allogeneic HSC transplantation, even when cancer is not the indication, to reduce incidence of rejection and relapse.
+Similar conditioning regimens are used before allogeneic hematopoietic stem cell transplantation, even when cancer is not the indication, to reduce incidence of rejection and relapse.

-Such conditioning regimens are not used before autologous HSC transplantation for cancer; cancer-specific drugs are used instead.
+Such conditioning regimens are not used before autologous hematopoietic stem cell transplantation for cancer; cancer-specific drugs are used instead.

 Nonmyeloablative conditioning regimens (eg, with cyclophosphamide, thymic irradiation, antithymocyte globulin [ATG], and/or cyclosporine) may reduce morbidity and mortality risks and may be useful for older patients, patients with comorbidities, and patients susceptible to a graft-vs-tumor effect (eg, those with multiple myeloma).

 Reduced intensity regimens (eg, fludarabine with melphalan, oral busulfan, or cyclophosphamide) have intensity and toxicity between myeloablative and nonmyeloablative regimens.
 Resulting cytopenias may be prolonged and result in significant morbidity and mortality, and require stem cell support.